List of Tiny Toon Adventures characters: Fowlmouth

 Fowlmouth (voiced by Rob Paulsen) is a young, white male rooster with a blue, short-sleeved shirt.
 He is based on Foghorn Leghorn, though he speaks in a New York accent instead of a Southern accent.
 Fowlmouth is shown to be very polite when calm but when his short temper is provoked, he launches into a bleeped-out swearing tirade.
 In his first appearance, he was even shown to pepper all of his sentences with profanity, but he curbs this when children are around.
 Other appearances show him using euphemisms instead, likely due to Buster's efforts to train him out of swearing in the premiere episode.
 Fowlmouth's profane catchphrase is "dadgum".
 In Tiny Toon Adventures: How I Spent My Vacation, he annoys people in a theater by talking about the movie plotline.

 Mary Melody

-Mary Melody (voiced by Cindy McGee in 1990 of the original series, Cree Summer in 1990–1994 of the original series) is a young African-American girl.
+Mary Melody (voiced by Cindy McGee in 1990 of the original series, Cree Summer in 1990–1994 of the original series) is a young African-American human girl.
 Her name is a pun on the Merrie Melodies series of Warner Brothers shorts.
-She may be based on Granny as she is the human master of Furrball, but she is modeled on the one-shot character So White from the controversial Warner Bros. short "Coal Black and de Sebben Dwarfs".
+She is based on Granny as shown by her occasionally owning Furrball and Sweetie, and being much friendlier than her fellow human peers Montana Max and Elmyra Duff.
 Mary attends Acme Looniversity with the other characters and sometimes hangs out with Babs, Shirley, and Fifi.
-Mary has a sweet disposition with almost everybody, unlike her human counterparts Montana Max and Elmyra Duff (voiced by Lenore Zann).
 Mary lives in an apartment building in the city of Acme Acres.